 Here, 'port' is the port number on which the dispatcher can be called over the network.
 This port is set to 1200 as default.

 There is also a possibility to start the server as a dispatcher on Windows and MacOS using the user interface (Desktop).
 Also hotfolder-processing can be set up here.
 In this mode, the dispatcher will also distribute tasks which are sent by other clients.

 --satellite --endpoint=<Dispatcher IP number>[:<dispatcher port]> [--port=<port number>] [--connections=<number of concurrent connections]

 --satellite --endpoint=10.0.0.100:1200 --port=1201

-In order to process jobs at least one Satellite is required.
+In order to process tasks, at least one Satellite is required.

-Port is the port that the Satellite is using in order to communicate with the Clients.
+'port' is the one that the Satellite is using in order to communicate with the Clients.
 The port of the Satellite is 1201 as default and can be defined optionally to another one port at the startup.